Course of the Force

-Course of the Force, founded in 2012, is a partnership between Lucasfilm, Nerdist Industries, Machinima and Octagon (Sports Agency).
+Course of the Force, founded in 2012, is a partnership between Lucasfilm, Nerdist Industries, Machinima and Octagon.
 The partnership's primary event is an Olympic-style lightsaber relay along the California coast.

 History

 The partnership and event are the brainchild of Peter Levin and Chris Hardwick, the operating heads of Nerdist Industries.
-The relay, held July 7–11, 2012 (the days leading up to the San Diego Comic Con), is a charity event to benefit the Make-A-Wish Foundation.
+The relay, held July 7–11, 2012 (the days leading up to San Diego Comic-Con), is a charity event to benefit the Make-A-Wish Foundation.
 Nerdist Industries founder Chris Hardwick will host the event, with broadcasts on the Nerdist YouTube channel.
 Machinima has announced it will produce Course of the Force content for its network as well.

 Participation

 Running spots are available to the general public.
 The cost to sign up is $500.
 A limited edition Star Wars Ultimate FX lightsaber has been announced for the participants.
 Participants will travel from Santa Monica to San Diego in quarter-mile increments, handing off a lightsaber to the next runner.